acozz/QMPBalloonTip/README.md

 # QMPBalloonTip
 Balloon Notification plug-in for the defunct Quintessential Media Player.
 It was written for Windows XP with the latest release (version 0.3) on July 13, 2005.

+# Compilation and Linking
-Compilers have become better and more stringent, so this project does not compile in its current state.
+Compilers have become better and more stringent, so this project does not compile in its current state when targeting modern platforms.
+The solution has been set up to target the Windows XP Platform Toolset (Visual Studio 2017 - Windows XP (v141_xp)) using Visual Studio 2019.
+MFC support is also required (for resources).

+See https://web.archive.org/web/20210315184252/https://docs.microsoft.com/en-us/cpp/build/configuring-programs-for-windows-xp?view=msvc-160 for information on targeting Windows XP.

+Unfortunately, this support for Windows XP is deprecated, so it may not be possible to compile in the future without many changes.

 # Original Description
 https://web.archive.org/web/20101220021517/http://quinnware.com/list_plugins.php?plugin=148